 Since this model is equipped with a hydraulic clutch, adjusting the clutch lever free play is not needed.
+However, it is necessary to check the clutch fluid level and check the hydraulic system for leakage.
+(See page 6-26.)

+TIP.

-However, it is necessary to check the clutch fluid level and check the hydraulic system for leakage before each ride.
-(See page 6-24.)
-If the clutch lever free play does become excessive, and shifting becomes rough or clutch slippage occurs, causing poor acceleration, there may be air in the clutch system.
-If there is air in the hydraulic system, have a Yamaha dealer bleed the system before operating the motorcycle.
+If clutch lever free play become excessive, shifting becomes rough, or clutch slippage occurs, there may be air in the clutch system.
+Have a Yamaha dealer bleed or replace the hydraulic clutch fluid.